Bruna-Andelieri/FungiFantasy/README.md

 ### Customer objectives

 At Fungi Fantasy, customers enjoy a seamless and intuitive shopping journey, where they're inspired to discover extraordinary products to turn their garden into a whimsical fairy tale.
 Registering an account with Fungi Fantasy grants access to various user features, such as rating or commenting on purchased products.
-Plus, subscribers receive a monthly newsletter with updates on new arrivals, trends, and cupons.
+Plus, subscribers receive a monthly newsletter with updates on new arrivals, trends, and coupons.

 ### Site goals

-- Provide users with the convenience of online shopping from the comfort of their home at Fungi Fantasy.
+- Provide users with the convenience of online shopping from the comfort of their homes at Fungi Fantasy.
 - Allow users to peruse comments from other shoppers regarding products.
 - Enable users to add items to their Wishlist for future consideration.
 - Empower users to view comprehensive details of each item in the shop, including price, and description.